The State Board of Education (SBOE) voted January 29, 2016 to award contracts to three

 Official Certificates, Transcripts, and Verifications

-GED Certificate/Transcript Search to obtain a free verification letter.
-Also available is a printable PDF containing your
+to obtain a free verification letter or a printable

-Certificate of High School Equivalency with test scores and a diploma-style
+Certificate of High School Equivalency and test scores for $5.
+The printable PDF will include a

 Official Policy Letter (PDF)

-If your search returns "No Records Found," please email email@example.com to request a record
+If the search returns "No Records Found," please email email@example.com to request a record

-more information, please visit 2014 High School Equivalency Frequently Asked Questions.
+more information, please visit Test Information At A Glance and High School Equivalency Frequently Asked Questions.

 more detailed information and exceptions, please visit our Eligibility

-represent performance consistent with college and career readiness.
-Scores are typically available the same day you tested by logging into www.ged.com.
-Certificates are issued approximately five business days after you pass your fourth exam.
-TEA will email your initial certificate in a PDF file to the email address used to register for the exams.
+Scores are typically available the same day for computer-based testing.
+Paper-based test scores are typically available within 10 days.
+Certificates are issued approximately three business days after the final computer-based test and approximately 14 days after the final paper-based test.
+TEA will email the initial certificate in a PDF file to the email address used to register for the exams.

-You cannot combine scores from previous test series with the current series scores.
-Incomplete scores from tests taken prior to January 1, 2014, are no longer valid.
+Individuals cannot combine scores from a previous test series or different test series.
+Incomplete scores from tests taken prior to January 1, 2014 are no longer valid.

-For more information on current and previous test scores, please visit Test Score Requirements and Retesting Policy.
+For more information on current and previous test scores, please visit Test Score Requirements.